SoftwareQuTech/NetSquid-SnippetTemplate/{{cookiecutter.project_slug}}/INSTALL.md

 NetSquid Snippet Installation
 =============================

-There are the general installation instructions for [NetSquid snippet](https://netsquid.org/snippets) packages.
+These are the general installation instructions for [NetSquid snippet](https://netsquid.org/snippets) packages.

 Installation
 ------------